The Most Elegant 40th Birthday Cake For Women She’ll Actually Remember

 Directions

-• Pour batter into the pan and smooth the top.
-Tap lightly to remove air bubbles.
+• Pour batter into prepared pan.
+Tap pan gently on the counter to release air bubbles.

 Latest Posts